Universe-2025-SEC1364W-Templates/workshop-guide/section1-repo-risk-rating.md

 By the end of this exercise, you have:

-- **Structured the "wild west”** – central governance exists through custom properties and security configurations.
+- **Structured the "wild west"** - central governance exists through custom properties and security configurations.
 - **Prepared security configurations** - you have created central security configurations for controlled rollout of the new policies.
-- **Mapped risk categories to security configurations** – critical repos get strict enforcement; others receive recommended settings without enforcement.
+- **Mapped risk categories to security configurations** - critical repos get strict enforcement; others receive recommended settings without enforcement.

 ## Security Passport checkpoint

 Return to the [Security Passport](security-passport.md) and mark off the first section.
 You should have completed the following stamps:

-TODO
+- [x] 1.
+Classify your assets